 This historical detail is preserved in the current gate’s Arabic name, Bab el-Amud, meaning “gate of the column.”
 On the lintel of the 2nd-century gate, which has been made visible by archaeologists beneath today’s Ottoman gate, is inscribed the city’s Roman name after 130 CE, Aelia Capitolina.

-Until the latest excavations (1979-1984); some researchers believed that Hadrian’s gate was preceded by one erected by Agrippa I (r.
+Until the latest excavations (1979-1984); some researchers believed Hadrian’s gate was preceded by one erected by Agrippa I (r.
 41–44 CE) as part of the so-called Third Wall.
-However, recent research seems to prove that the gate does not predate the Roman reconstruction of the city as Aelia Capitolina; during the first half of the second century.
+However, recent research proves that the gate does not predate the Roman reconstruction of the city as Aelia Capitolina; during the first half of the second century.

 Hadrian’s Roman gate was built as a free-standing triumphal gate.
 Only sometime towards the end of the 3rd or the very beginning of the 4th century were protective walls built around Jerusalem; connecting to the existing gate.